Dumpster Rental for Roofing Dumpster Rentals

 Roofing dumpster rentals typically cost $300-$700 depending on size and location.
 A 20 yard container for an average roof costs $400-$550.
 Roofing containers may cost slightly more than standard dumpsters due to weight restrictions and higher disposal fees for shingles.

-How heavy is roofing debris?
+How heavy are roofing shingles?

 Can I put old plywood and decking in a roofing dumpster?